LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/openlayers-http/README.md

 ```

 ## Show Airports when a city is clicked
 Let's add a click handler to the map.
 First, let's try it out in the console.
-Paste the following code in the console:
+Paste the following code in your browser's dev tools console:

 ```js
 map.on('click', function(event) {